martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   service such as a specific resource (via the URI "path" component) or parameters (via the URI "query" component).

-* CA policies.
+* Certification authority policies.
   This includes items such as the following:

   * How to certify or validate FQDNs and application service types (see {{ACME}} for some definition of this).

-  * Issuing certificates with additional identifiers such as IP address or other, in addition to FQDNs.
+  * Issuance of certificates with identifiers such as IP addresses instead of or in addition to FQDNs.

   * Types or "classes" of certificates to issue and whether to apply different policies for them.